Koh Ker: Cambodia's Lost Pyramid City

 New UNESCO World Heritage Site (2023)

-120 km Northeast of Siem Reap (2.5 hours).
+120 km NE of Siem Reap (2.5 hrs).

 $15 USD (Separate from Angkor Pass).

-Moderate (Stairs to climb the pyramid).
+Moderate (Stairs to pyramid).

 Deep in the jungles of Preah Vihear province lies a place of myth and legend: Koh Ker.
 For a brief, brilliant period in the 10th century, this was the capital of the mighty Khmer Empire.
 Now officially a UNESCO World Heritage site, it offers a remote, Indiana Jones-style adventure far from the crowds of Angkor Wat.